Scroll To See More Images

 Below, read on for a bit more info on each trend, plus a few of our faves to start shopping now.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
-Dr. Martens is a STYLECASTER sponsor, however, all products in this article were independently selected by our editors.
+Pedro Shoes, Dr. Martens and Nisolo are STYLECASTER sponsors, however, all products in this article were independently selected by our editors.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 Lug soles gave last year’s boots an edgy feel, but for 2022, we’re returning to the classic combat.
 With a fresh take, of course!
 This time around, pair yours with femme ‘fits for contrast instead of tucking them into skinny jeans like you did back in high school.
 Cringe.